01 FotoMuseum

 08 ra

-INSTALLATION THE BOOKSTORE & 30 MIN LOO
+INSTALLATION THE BOOKSTORE & 30 MIN LOOP

 The title above is about the attempt that Fong Ponto made to turn the bookshop into an artistic environment.
 All video's shown are a result of Ponto's get together with Kathrin Klingner in March 2010 in Amsterdam.